dvdmtw98/notes/My Vault/Software Engineering/System Design/Deployment Strategy.md

 ### Blue Green Deployment

 Blue and Green represent two production ready environments
-A a flip in the network interface decides the instance that will receive the request
+A flip in the network interface decides the instance that will receive the request

 The network flip makes the Staging environment the new production environment, and what was production becomes staging
 With this type of deployment we get the opportunity to **rollback** to the previous version if any issue arises